Struct ContactGraph

 Source

-Removes the collider of the given entity from the contact graph, calling the given callback for each contact pair that is removed in the process.
+Removes the collider of the given entity from the contact graph, calling the given callback for each ContactEdge right before it is removed.

 §Warning